Print

 Instructions

-5. Place the dough in the lined loaf pan and use your hands to evenly spread/press it into the pan until flat.
+4. Add Dough to Pan: Place the dough in the lined loaf pan and use your hands to evenly spread and press it down into a flat, even layer.

-7. Remove from the oven.
+6. Cool: Remove from the oven.
 Let sit for a couple of minutes then use the parchment paper to lift the loaf out of the pan.
-You may need to run a knife along the edges that don’t have parchment paper covering them.
+Let cool on a cooling rack for at least 15 minutes.

-8. Let cool on a cooling rack for 15 minutes before slicing into 12-14 slices.
+7. Slice: Store whole or slice into 12-14 portions.
 Store in an airtight container the fridge for up to 1 week or freezer for up to 3 months.

 Notes